chengweiiii/stack-overflow-developer-survey-2020/README.md

 ## Installation <a name="installation"></a>

 There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
-The code should run with no issues using Python versions 3.*.
+The code should run with no issues using Python versions 3.* & Anaconda 3*

 ## Project Motivation<a name="motivation"></a>